erwin-bauernschmitt/esp-drone/Codebase_Notes.md

   1. The shift register then sends out each bit in the message at the baud rate.
 - The UART hardware controller can be configured to raise an interrupt once the FIFO buffer has been cleared to a certain count (so the MCU can top it up), as well as when the FIFO buffer has been cleared.
 - Since the FIFO buffer is 128 bytes long, configuring UART to use DMA does not really provide much benefit unless more than 128 bytes are being sent at a time.

+- The ESP32-S3 will communicate to the Raspberry Pi Zero 2 W using the UART2 controller via pins IO38 (for the ESP32 to receive) and IO39 (for the ESP32 to transmit).